-Same-sex unions and gay marriage: Revisting anti-gay sentiment and population figures
+Same-sex unions and gay marriage: Revisiting anti-gay sentiment and population figures

 On Oct.
 6, 2014, the U.S. Supreme Court let stand rulings at three Federal appeals courts, clearing the way for same-sex marriages in Indiana, Oklahoma, Utah, Virginia and Wisconsin, bringing the total of U.S. states permitting such unions to 24, in addition to the District of Columbia.
 Although dynamics could change if the Court eventually decides to rule on the matter, its latest action could lead to even more states permiting gay marriage: The three appeals courts in question have jurisdiction over six other states that currently ban same-sex unions — Colorado, Kansas, North and South Carolina, West Virginia and Wyoming.

 In the months following the June 2013 Supreme Court ruling that struck down key parts of the 1996 Defense of Marriage Act, states have continued to take measures to legalize same-sex marriage, most recently Illinois and Hawaii.
-New Jersey also began to recognize them after Governor Chris Christie withdrew a challenge to such unions.
+New Jersey also began to recognize them after Governor Chris Christie withdrew a challenge to such unions, and in November federal judges struck down gay-marriage bans in Arkansas and Mississippi.
 While many continue to oppose gay marriage, recent polls indicate that attitudes are softening even among conservatives.
 However, some polling indicates that a majority would like to see the issue resolved by individual states — a February 2014 New York Times/CBS News poll indicated that nearly two-thirds of Americans would prefer a state-based approach.

 On the international stage, Pope Francis has made public comments on not judging homosexuality, setting a different tone for the Catholic Church.
 In Russia, however, President Vladimir Putin has signed a law banning “propaganda on nontraditional sexual relationships,” seen as part of a larger crackdown on advocates’ efforts to improve gay rights in the country.
 The law and its heavy-handed enforcement cast a pall over the 2014 Winter Olympics, in the Black Sea town of Sochi.